-There is no evidence in the New Testament of the Sabbath being changed to Sunday.
-There is consistent evidence of continuing the seventh-day Sabbath.
+There’s no evidence that the Sabbath was changed to Sunday in the New Testament.
+There is consistent evidence of the Church continuing the seventh-day Sabbath.

 Jesus said in Matthew 5:17-18 that He did not come to “destroy [dissolve, overthrow or demolish] the Law or the Prophets.”
 Jesus said that He came to fulfill His purpose as our Savior, not to change or eliminate any of the laws that regulate our relationship with God and with each other.
 He stated emphatically that not even the smallest letter of the law (jot or tittle) would pass away before His entire plan was fulfilled.